Deep Reinforcement Learning

 • The output at time t depends on the whole history of inputs (\mathbf{x}_0, \mathbf{x}_1, \ldots, \mathbf{x}_t).

-• Using the output of a LSTM as a state, we make sure that we have the Markov property, RL will work:
+• Using the output of a LSTM as a state representation, we can make sure that we have the Markov property, and RL will work:

 P(\mathbf{h}_{t+1} | \mathbf{h}_t) = P(\mathbf{h}_{t+1} | \mathbf{h}_t, \mathbf{h}_{t-1}, \ldots, \mathbf{h}_0)